veit/pyviz-tutorial/docs/matplotlib/plotnine/install.rst

-plotnine-Installation
+plotnine installation
 =====================

-In den meisten Fällen sollte folgende Installation hinreichend sein:
+In most cases the following installation should be sufficient:

 .. code:: console

     $ pipenv install plotnine

-Für die Verwendung zusammen mit `scikit-learn <https://scikit-learn.org/>`_ und `scikit-misc <https://github.com/has2k1/scikit-misc>`_ können Extras installiert werden mit
+For use together with `scikit-learn <https://scikit-learn.org/>`_ and `scikit-misc <https://github.com/has2k1/scikit-misc>`_, extras can be installed with

 .. code:: console